inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Sine/sind.md

 # `sind`

-Compute sine of x, where x is in degrees.
+Compute the sine of `x` expressed in degrees.

 ```@setup repl_only
 using LinearAlgebra